zx0223winner/MCScanX_Assistant/README.md

 The code within this repository is licensed under the [MIT License](./LICENSE).
 Please refer to the license file for more information on the terms and conditions of using and contributing to this project.

 ## Ciation
-If you used the codes in this respository, please cite:
+If you used the codes in this respository, please cite the link.